Chachimi10/IDS/README.md

 The populate.c, populate.h, ids.rule and parts of main.c file were written by Henallux teachers The rest of the main.c file was written by Riccardo B. and Charles D.

+How to install :
+Clone the repository on your computer
+Compilate the program using your favorite compilator.
+Make sure to include all the files : main.c populate.c populate.h Once done, execute the program.
+Don't forget to include the rule.ids file in arguments.
+Enjoy !